susanev/uw-stars-cse/exploring-cs/lessons/week4/readme.md

 * Understand and be able to use the methods random, dist, mousePressed, and mouseReleased
 * Continue to learn and practice with conditional statements
 * Understand and be able to use logical operators (and, or)
-* Understand and be able to use Processing built in variables: mouseX, mouseY, mousePressed, frameCount
+* Understand and be able to use Processing built in variables: mouseX, mouseY, mousePressed

 ## Warm up
 * Add methods and parameters to a monster example

 ## Lessons
 * Events
-* Conditional statement structure
+* Conditional statement structure, logical operators
+* Built in variables, mouseX, mouseY, mousePressed
 * Methods: random, dist, mousePressed, mouseReleased

 ## Exercises
 * Dot Drawing
 * Line Drawing
 * Growing Ellipse
-* Working with text
+* Rect hover

 ## Debrief
 * What new things did you learn today?